Garlic Parmesan Spinach Wraps

-I had to make these twice to perfect the recipe to my taste.
+I had to make these a few times to perfect the recipe to my taste.
 I wanted a lot of garlic and parmesan flavor to compliment the spinach.
 The first few steps are pretty straightforward… make what looks like a spinach smoothie using fresh spinach (I used baby spinach) and milk in a food processor.
 Then, transfer the “smoothie” to the mixer and continue to add the seasoning and olive oil.
 Once you get that blended, mix in your flour.
 Once you get a dough formed, then you just roll it up and slice it into equally sized pieces.

 The picture displays a scantily-clad kitchen elf in action.
 Spirited beasts, they are.
 This particular elf is pressing a dough ball so that I can roll it out.

-I like using a cast-iron skillet to cook these since the heat stays on for while (and I’ve scorched frying pans before making the corn version of these).
+I like using a cast-iron skillet to cook these since the heat stays on for while (and I’ve scorched frying pans before making the corn tortillas).
 They only take a couple minutes to cook and if you don’t have any holes in them from rolling too thin, they’ll start to blow up a little bit during the process.
 I really should have taken a picture of that, but just imagine your tortilla is preparing for lift-off.

-Now I’ll admit, my spinach lovers loved these, my spinach haters hated them.
+Now I’ll admit, my spinach-lovers loved these, my spinach-haters hated them.
 They’re true-to-taste, so don’t try to be sneaky unless….you’re making these lime chicken tacos with them.
-Even my spinach haters ate them.
+Even my spinach-haters ate them.
 They said it was because of the lime.
 I’ll take what I can get.

 Garlic Parmesan Spinach Wraps